idirdehmous/pyodb_0.1.0/README.md

         STEP 0 - clone the code:
                git clone https://github.com/idirdehmous/pyodb_0.1.0

-        STEP 1 - CREATE A BUILD DIRECORY TO INSTALL THE ODB LIBRARIES FIRST. mkdir -p  build_odb
+        STEP 1 - FIRST, CREATE A BUILD DIRECORY TO INSTALL THE ODB LIBRARIES. mkdir -p  build_odb
                cd build_odb
                cmake -DCMAKE_INSTALL_PREFIX=/path/to/the/odb/install/dir     ../pyodb_0.1.0
                make -j ncpu    ( has been tested with a maximum of 4  cpus  ) make install
 ```
-REMARK:
+REMARK:  <br />
--By the end the configuration, a file called 'odb_install_dir' will be created by cmake for the next steps<br />
+-By the end the configuration, a file called 'odb_install_dir' will be created by cmake for the next step<br />

--Once the odb binaries , include and libs are installed, The second step consist in builing and installing the python module itself<br />
+-Once the odb binaries , include and libs are installed, the second step consist in building and installing the python module itself<br />

 ```
         STEP 2 - cd  /path/to/source/of/.../pyodb_0.1.0